 However, although you’re able to do some automation and connect to other tools, these features are only offered on their highest-cost plan.
 Sortd is also more geared toward marketing and sales, so it might not be the best option if support is your primary use case.

-Price: Starts at $8/user per month.
+Price: Free plan available.
+Paid plans starting at $8/user per month.

 Best shared email account tool for social media messaging.